whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-11-Birchbox-June-2015-Review.md

 <p><b>Cost:</b> $10 / month (taxes apply to CA)</p>
 <p><b>What's in the box:</b> Every month you'll receive 4-5 beauty samples that's based on a profile you complete.
 You can adjust this profile at any time through your online account and sometimes you get to choose a Sample Choice as well.</p>
 <p><b>Coupon:</b></p>
-* Subscriptions: Use coupon code <a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">THETIG15</a> and your first box will be the Tig “Ready, Set Summer” box, inspired by Meghan Markle's lifestyle site, The Tig.
-It's filled with must-try brands like Oribe, Davines, and more.
+* Subscriptions: Use coupon code <a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">SMPBOX</a> and your first box will be the “I Definitely Do” Box, curated by the wedding experts at Style Me Pretty.
+Perfect for brides, bridesmaids, and guests, this box is packed with products to prep for the big day—and use long after.
 * Shoping: Try coupon codes TAKEOFF20, COMEBACK20, MOBILE20, WELCOMEOFFER20, or TAKEOFF10.
 And don’t forget to add the Mystery Sample Pack to your cart with your $35+ shop purchase!
 <br>